Waco

 When he first met the man who called himself David Koresh, David Thibodeau was a drummer in a local a rock band.
 Though he had never been religious in the slightest, Thibodeau gradually became a follower and moved to the Branch Davidian compound in Waco.
 He remained there until April 19, 1993, when the compound was stormed and burned to the ground after a 51-day standoff with government authorities.

-In this compelling account - now with an updated epilogue that revisits remaining survivors - Thibodeau explores why so many people came to believe that Koresh was divinely inspired.
+In this compelling account -- now with an updated epilogue that revisits remaining survivors--Thibodeau explores why so many people came to believe that Koresh was divinely inspired.
 We meet the men, women, and children of Mt.
 Carmel.
 We get inside the day-to-day life of the community.
 We also understand Thibodeau's brutally honest assessment of the United States government's actions.
-The result is a memoir that sounds like a thriller, with each minute taking us closer to the eventual inferno.
+The result is a memoir that reads like a thriller, with each page taking us closer to the eventual inferno.

 Vous êtes membre Amazon Prime ?